NukeTheMoon/krkfgc-match-overlay/README.md

 HOW TO

-npm i
+> npm i
-node server.js
+> node server.js

+install assets/bahnschrift.ttf

-open control-panel.html in browser other than IE
+open control-panel.html in browser that isn't IE or Lynx

 pass match-overlay.html to OBS browser source as local file, width=1920 height=1080